Khojasteh/i18n/README.md

 - Taiwan calendar
 - Buddhist Calendar

-The i18n package is compatible with Delphi 2009 or later.
+I have tested the i18n package on Delphi 2009 and 2010 only,  but it should work on the later versions of Delphi as well.

 CONTENT